jaegertracing/jaeger-client-node/README.md

 ### TChannel Span Bridging

-Because [tchannel-node](https://github.com/uber/tchannel-node) does not have instrumentation for OpenTracing Jaeger-Client exposes methods wrapping tchannel handlers, and encoded channels.
+Because [tchannel-node](https://github.com/uber/tchannel-node) does not have instrumentation for OpenTracing, Jaeger-Client exposes methods wrapping tchannel handlers, and encoded channels.
 An encoded channel is a channel wrapped in either a thrift encoder `TChannelAsThrift`, or json encoder `TChannelAsJson`.
-To wrap a server handler for thrift one can initialize a tchannel bridge, and wrap there encoded handler function with `tracedHandler`.
+To wrap a server handler for thrift one can initialize a tchannel bridge, and wrap there encoded handler function with `tracedHandler` decorator.

 ```javascript
     import { TChannelBridge } from 'jaeger-client';